 Hereditary conditions — Acute pancreatitis can be caused by hereditary conditions, such as familial hypertriglyceridemia (high blood triglyceride levels) and hereditary pancreatitis.
 These conditions usually occur in children and young adults.

 Unexplained — No underlying cause can be identified in about 20 percent of people with acute pancreatitis.
 This condition is called idiopathic pancreatitis.
 Only a small proportion of this group will experience additional attacks over time.

 Acute pancreatitis frequently presents with sudden, constant pain in the upper part of the abdomen, although other medical conditions can also cause this type of pain.
 The pain may wrap around your upper body and involve the back in a band-like pattern.
 The pain typically lasts days and is often relieved by leaning forward.
 Some people have only slight abdominal tenderness and in 5 to 10 percent of people, there is no pain at all.

 In people with gallstone pancreatitis, gallbladder pain may occur before pancreatic pain.
 Gallbladder pain (referred to as biliary colic) occurs in the right upper abdomen, extending to the back and right shoulder.
 The pain gradually increases in intensity, is constant, and may be accompanied by nausea and vomiting.
 Gallbladder pain often follows a meal.
-(See "Patient information: Gallstones (Beyond the Basics)".)
+(See "Patient education: Gallstones (Beyond the Basics)".)